 However, they still need inspection on a regular basis to prevent surprises while driving.
 This page discusses what you should look for and exactly how to visually inspect the rubber and plastic hoses on your automobile.

-Also included is a video that lets you see the actual inspection procedure.
-If you perform your own oil changes, this is a good opportunity to inspect all engine compartment hoses.
-This would include any that carry engine coolant such as an upper or lower radiator hose as well as the heater lines and don't forget the water pump bypass.
+Also included is a helpful video that lets you see the actual inspection procedure.
+If you perform your own oil changes, this provides a good opportunity to inspect all engine compartment hoses.

 The engine hose video takes you one step further and shows you some other rubber hoses that should be inspected during regular maintenance.
 Example: Engine compartment hoses such as fuel lines and vacuum lines.
 A leaking vacuum line may not ruin your day but it can decrease your average fuel economy by causing an imbalance in the air fuel mixture.